Beilis affair: Adoption of the ritual version by the investigation

 Researchers note that the Beilis case undoubtedly had a strong political background.
 Thus, Henry Resnik writes that in the conditions of the political crisis of 1911, the Russian right needed a high-profile event to strengthen their positions, and that is why an ordinary criminal murder began to turn into a ritual case.
 The American historian Hans Rogger believes that the rise of the revolutionary movement in Russia became a pretext for the authorities to put a Jew on the dock as a ritual murderer.

-In February 1911, the State Duma for the first time began discussing a bill on the abolition of restrictions on Jews and, first of all, on the abolition of the Pale of Settlement, at the same time a bill on the introduction of Zemstvo in the Western Territory was being considered, under which Jews had no voting rights.
-The struggle around the issue of Jewish equality was extremely acute at that moment, and the ritual version of Yushchinsky's murder became a key argument in antisemitic publications.
+In February 1911, the State Duma for the first time began discussing a bill on the abolition of restrictions on Jews and, first of all, on the abolition of the Pale of Settlement, at the same time a bill on the introduction of the zemstvo in the Western Krai was being considered, under which Jews had no voting rights.
+The struggle around the issue of Jewish equality was extremely acute at that moment, and the ritual version of Yushchinskyi's murder became a key argument in antisemitic publications.

-On April 15, a meeting of the "Union of the Russian People" (URP) was held in Kiev, at which a decision was made to intensify measures to accuse Jews of murdering Yushchinsky.
+On April 15, a meeting of the Union of the Russian People (URP) was held in Kiev, at which a decision was made to intensify measures to accuse Jews of murdering Yushchinskyi.

-On April 17, members of the Union held a memorial service at Yushchinsky's grave and installed a cross; on the same day, they scheduled a Jewish pogrom, but after discussing the issue with the police chief, they postponed it until the fall; apparently, in view of the upcoming visit to Kiev of Tsar Nicholas II.
-On the same day, the leader of the youth organization "Double-Headed Eagle", student Vladimir Golubev, the most active of the Kiev Black Hundreds, appealed to the Kiev governor with a demand to immediately expel up to three thousand Jews from Kiev according to the instructions of "patriotic" organizations, and having been refused, he appeared to the first vicar of the Kiev metropolitan, Bishop Pavel, with the text of a "petition" to the highest name, in which the URP "most humbly petitioned for the expulsion of all Jews from Kiev, for they are engaged exclusively in immoral-criminal acts, not stopping even at shedding Christian blood for their religious needs, as evidenced by their commission of the ritual murder of Andrei Yushchinsky."
+On April 17, members of the URP held a memorial service at Yushchinskyi's grave and installed a cross; on the same day, they scheduled a pogrom against Jews, but after discussing the issue with the local police chief, they postponed it until the fall; apparently, in view of the upcoming visit to Kiev of Tsar Nicholas II.
+On the same day, the leader of the youth organization "Double-Headed Eagle", student Vladimir Golubev, the most active of the Kiev Black Hundreds, appealed to the Kiev governor with a demand to immediately expel up to three thousand Jews from Kiev according to the instructions of "patriotic" organizations, and having been refused, he appeared to the first vicar of the Kiev metropolitan, Bishop Pavel, with the text of a "petition" to the highest name, in which the URP "most humbly petitioned for the expulsion of all Jews from Kiev, for they are engaged exclusively in immoral-criminal acts, not stopping even at shedding Christian blood for their religious needs, as evidenced by their commission of the ritual murder of Andriy Yushchinskyi."
 The bishop crossed out the last phrase, stating that the ritual nature of the murder had not been proven, and in a mild form advised to abandon the idea of the petition.
-As Doctor of Historical Sciences Sergei Firsov writes, "the Orthodox Russian Church itself ... never expressed its support (or at least 'understanding'—in the Black Hundred spirit) for the idea of the existence of ritual murders among Jews".
-That same day, the St. Petersburg Black Hundred newspaper Russkoye Znamya already published a sharp article about the "ritual murder" of Yushchinsky, accusing the authorities of inaction in solving this case.
+As Doctor of Historical Sciences Sergey Firsov writes, "the Orthodox Russian Church itself ... never expressed its support (or at least 'understanding'—in the Black Hundred spirit) for the idea of the existence of ritual murders among Jews".
+That same day, the St. Petersburg Black Hundred newspaper Russkoye Znamya already published a sharp article about the "ritual murder" of Yushchinskyi, accusing the authorities of inaction in solving this case.